the-anweddol-project/Anweddol-client/docs/source/usage_guide/credentials.md

 - The session credentials ;
 - The container SSH credentials ;

-The Anweddol server CLI providing token authentication, a third one adds up : the authentication token credentials (see [Authentication](Authentication) section to learn more).
+The Anweddol server CLI providing token authentication, a third one adds up : the authentication token credentials (see the [Access token](access_token) section to learn more).

 ## Listing credentials entries